Fender Princeton Chorus Specifications

 The cabinet design is a fairly typical and is only moderately durable, being particle board construction.
 Sadly, this does make the cabinet susceptible to travel and water damage.
 An open back style used by many smaller club amps means that it will deliver more bass with a wall or room corner close behind it.

+There is provision, via a Velcro strap, to stow the power lead and plenty of room for the footswitch and its cable to be stored in the back when not in use.
 The Spring Reverb is mounted/attached to the floor of the cabinet (perhaps not so good), so take care not to damage the In/Out reverb leads during transit.
 Again nothing fancy, just does a job.

 See a short note on speaker upgrade suggestions below.
 It has been suggested that more efficient speakers can make a marked difference to output sound pressure level.
 This however comes at considerable cost, potentially more than the value of the amp.